WUT-IDEA/DASFAA2023.github.io/README.md

   - recipe_id : recipe identifier
   - rating : user ratings for the recipe(five-point scale)
   - dateLastModified : the time the user review was last modified

+## Task

+**Input** : user-meal interaction data , user-recipe interaction data, meal-recipe affiliation data, and recipe-category corresponding data .

+**Ouput** : A top-$K$ ranking list for a user.

+## Evaluation

+Two widely used metrics $Recall@K$ and $NDCG@K$ ($K = 20, 40, 80$) are employed to evaluate the top-$K$ recommendation performance.  $Recall$ measures the ratio of test bundles within the top-$K$ ranking list, and $NDCG$(Normalized Discounted Cumulative Gain) accounts for the position of the hits by assigning higher scores to those at top ranks.

+## Contact

+If you need to contact the organisers, send us an email at cathylilin@whut.edu.cn.